-- Presence on established e-commerce platforms should be part of your strategy to reach the large portion of the market who rarely shop elsewhere.
-The biggest player, TMall, accounts for 45.1% of online B2C sales.
+- Presence on established e-commerce platforms should be part of your strategy to reach a large portion of the market who rarely shop elsewhere.
+The biggest player, Tmall, accounts for 45.1% of online B2C sales.
 You can expect big sales from those platforms, especially during any big online shopping day, like 11.11 or Chinese Valentine’s.

 - Social Media such as WeChat, Weibo, Little Red Book, or Douyin (Chinese Tik Tok) are tied to online shopping and should also be a key pillar in your digital marketing strategy.
 85% of consumers frequently use social media to share their online shopping experiences and 55% have participated in a discussion about a foreign brand.

 - Customer Service is important for Chinese customers who often chat or call before making online purchases.
-It’s always good to get someone to respond to queries when Chinese are online shopping 24h/24 is a good guideline.
+It’s always good to get someone to respond to queries when the Chinese are online shopping 24h/7.

 - Online Payments are not like in most western markets where credit cards are widespread.
-In China, you have to offer the trusted Alipay and methods such as cash on delivery.
+In China, you have to offer trusted Alipay or WeChat (you can attach your foreign bank account there).

-- A Chinese website is not only imperative to online sales but also offline sales.
-37.6% of Chinese consumers regularly increase their brand awareness through brand’ websites and a further 47.5% claimed official websites increased their purchase intent; much more than the traditional channels like TV, radio, and newspapers.
+- A Chinese website is not only imperative for online sales but also for offline sales.
+37.6% of Chinese consumers regularly increase their brand awareness through brand websites and a further 47.5% claimed official websites increased their purchase intent; much more than traditional channels like TV, radio, and newspapers.